cmtso/EKI_IP/README.md

 - `Pow`: Pow catchment surface example (from Mejus thesis 2014)
 - `PRB`: 2D cross-borehole for imaging permeable reactive barrier (Slater and Binley 2006 Geophysics)

+# Plotting results
+- You can simply run `plot_tiled.m` to plot the EKI resultant images.
+Note it will need a recent version of MATLAB.
+Note dialog boxes will pop up to ask you which vtk file to plot.
+To plot EKI results, you need to choose `forward_model.vtk`.
+To plot SCI results, choose `inv/f001_res.vtk`.
+Then simply choose the variable to plot.
+- You can use `plot_prior.m` to plot some realizations of the prior model.

 # Creating your own use cases
 Follow these steps:
 1. Make sure you can run the problem in cR2 as forward problem (put it in `inv/fwd`).
 ResIPy is a python package that you may find useful